akeneo/pim-docs/cloud_edition/flexibility_mode/docs/environments_access.rst

 Files Permissions for SFTP
 **************************

-If **akeneo**, as an SSH user or as a PIM process, creates files in the SFTP sub-directories, permissions have to be set so that SFTP users can rename or delete them.
+Files created by **akeneo** user in the SFTP sub-directories, can be modified by SFTP users.

 .. code-block:: bash